 Data is transferred via SSL/TLS encryption.

-Your data is stored in secure Griffith University data centres and managed by staff from Information Services.
+Your data is stored in secure Griffith University data centres and managed by staff from Office of Digital Solutions.

 To reduce the risks around accidental deletion by users, deleted files stay in the trash bin for 30 days.
 After that time, you will not be able to restore the deleted files.